Years of work and sacrifice on your research have led you to this point.

 Check the trusted research website to help secure your collaborations.

-To download a copy of the video please contact [email protected]
+To download a copy of the video please contact us via our enquiries form.

 The UK has a thriving research and innovation sector that attracts investment from across the world.
 More than half of UK research is a product of international partnerships.